-where $i,j \in \{1,\dots,n\}$ and we call them the \textsl{canonical intersecting sets}.
+where $i, j \in \{1,\dots, n\}$ and we call them the {\it canonical intersecting sets}.

-We say that such a group $G$ has the \textsl{EKR property} if the largest intersecting sets, which we shall call {\it maximum intersecting sets}, are the canonical intersecting sets.
-The group $G$ is further said to have the \textsl{strict-EKR property} if the canonical intersecting sets are the only maximum intersecting sets.
+The intersecting sets of largest size in $G$ are called the {\it maximum intersecting sets}.
+We say that a group $G$ has the {\it EKR property} if the canonical intersecting sets are maximum intersecting sets.
+The group $G$ is further said to have the {\it strict-EKR property} if the canonical intersecting sets are the only maximum intersecting sets.
 (Note that these properties depend on the group action.)
 Many specific groups have been shown to have either the strict-EKR property, or the EKR property~\cite{MR3415003, MR3780424, KaPa2, MR3923591, MR3921038}.
-One of the most general results is the following which is equivalent to every 2-transitive group has the EKR property.
+One of the most general results is the following, which is equivalent to every 2-transitive group having the EKR property.

 \begin{theorem}[Theorem 1.1~\cite{MR3474795}] Let $G$ be a finite $2$-transitive permutation group on the set $\{1,\dots,n\}$.
-A maximum intersecting set in $G$ has cardinality $|G|/n$. \end{theorem}
+The cardinality of a largest intersecting set in $G$ is $|G|/n$. \end{theorem}

-There are 2-transitive permutation groups that do not have the strict-EKR property, for example $PGL_n(q)$ has the strict-EKR property if and only if $n=2$~\cite{MR3921038}.
-In this paper we consider a property that lies between the EKR property, and the strict-EKR property; this property is called the \textsl{EKR-module property}.
+Clearly any group that has the strict-EKR property has the EKR property.
+There are 2-transitive permutation groups that do not have the strict-EKR property, for example $PGL_n(q)$ has the strict-EKR property if and only if $n=2$~\cite{KaPa, MR3921038}.

+In this paper we consider a property related to the EKR property, and the strict-EKR property; this property is called the {\it EKR-module property}.
 The EKR-module property was first defined in~\cite{MR3923591}, the definition we give here is slightly different, but equivalent.
-First we need some notation.